 Microsoft Certified Solutions Expert (MCSE): Database Management & Analytics

 Demonstrate your broad skill sets in SQL administration, building enterprise-scale data solutions, and leveraging business intelligence data—both on-premises and in cloud environments.
 Earning an MCSE: Data Management and Analytics certification qualifies you for such positions as database analyst, database designer, and business intelligence analyst.

-Once you hold an appropriate corresponding MCSA, pass any one of the following elective exams to earn an MCSE: Database Management & Analytics:
+Once you obtain an associated Microsoft Certified Solutions Associate (MSCA), pass any ONE of the following elective exams to earn an MCSE: Database Management & Analytics: